-This describes the responsiveness of an application to user input.
+Estimated Input Latency describes the responsiveness of an application to user input.
 The audit records approximately 170 milliseconds on this metric.
 Applications generally have 100 milliseconds to respond to a user input, however, the target for Lighthouse is 50 milliseconds.
-The reason for this disparity is that Lighthouse uses a proxy metric, that is the availability of the main thread to evaluate this metric rather than measuring it directly.
+The reason for this disparity is that Lighthouse uses a proxy metric, which is the availability of the main thread to evaluate this metric rather than measuring it directly.

 Once it takes longer than the specified time, the app may be perceived as laggy.
-You can learn more about this here.
+You can learn more about estimated input latency here.

 Usually, when web pages load, they connect to other origins in order to receive or send data.
 To improve performance as in this case, it is best to inform the browser to establish a connection to such origins earlier on in the rendering process, thus cutting down on the amount of time spent waiting to resolve DNS lookups, redirects, and several trips back and forth until the client receives a response.

-We can inform the browser of our intentions to use such resources by adding a
+To fix this, you can inform the browser of your intentions to use such resources by adding a

 rel attribute to link tags as shown below: